Cream Cheese Mashed Potatoes

 Recipe Tips

-1. Don’t Over Mash: The key to velvety smooth mashed potatoes lies in mashing just enough to achieve the right consistency.
-Over mashing can lead to a gluey texture.
+1. Don’t Over Mash: Over mashing can lead to a gluey texture.

-2. Watch the Cooking Time: Keep an eye on the clock and test your potatoes for doneness around the 8-minute mark.
+2. Watch the Cooking Time: Test your potatoes for doneness around the 8-minute mark.
 A fork should easily pierce the potato without resistance.
-Cooking them for too long can make them watery, yuck!

-3. Use Room Temp Ingredients: When adding your butter, cream cheese, and half and half, make sure they’re at room temperature.
-They’ll mix better with the potatoes, thus avoiding lumps.
+3. Use Room Temp Ingredients: When adding your butter, cream cheese, and half and half so they aren’t lumpy.

 4. Don’t Start With Boiling Water: Start with cold water when boiling your spuds.
 This ensures even cooking from the outside in, so your potatoes become tender throughout without becoming waterlogged.